open/close all folders

 - Affably Evil: He's usually pretty civil and polite.

 - Crazy-Prepared: He read the Evil Overlord List.

 - Invincible Villain: He can take out almost any character who has appeared in the comic and is Nigh Invulnerable thanks to his shields.
-Outside of his first encounter with Bob and then Bob and George using their Ultimate Attack, nothing has even come close to stopping or hurting him.
+Outside of his first encounter with Bob and then Bob and George using their Ultimate Attack—and a brief moment of Villain Decay when he got bossed around by Batenote —nothing has even come close to stopping or hurting him.

 - Worthy Opponent: Non-Alternate Mynd.

 The Mynd from the universe the comic is set in, sent to kill Mike on orders from his master.

 - Affably Evil: He's usually pretty civil and polite, he repeatedly gives George and Proto Man the chance to step aside and let him kill Mike.